pandagenduts/challenge-6-responsive-devchallenges.io/README.md

 ## Overview

-I learn about layouting with grid and fitting an image on this project.
 Check the [demo](https://startling-stardust-be47b5.netlify.app/) on how i did it :)

 ### Built With

 - HTML
 - CSS
+- JS

 ## Features

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/gcbWLxG6wdennelX7b8I) was to build a static HTML page to complete the following user stories:
+The [challenge](https://devchallenges.io/challenges/0J1NxxGhOUYVqihwegfO) was to build a static HTML page to complete the following user stories:

-- [x] User story: I can see a recipe with ingredients and instructions
+- [on progress] User story: I can see a page following the given design
+- [on progress] User story: I can input email, phone, full name, address, city, country, and postal code
+- [on progress] User story: I can input the number of items
+- [on progress] User story: I can select at least 3 countries from the dropdown
-- [x] User story: I can select a checkbox if I have the ingredients
+- [on progress] User story: When I click submit button or press enter, I can see a warning if validation fails
-- [x] User story: I can see the number of servings, baking times
+- [on progress] User story: When I click submit button or press enter, I can see a successful alert if validation succeeds

 ## Contact